andy5995/linuxdeploy-build-helper-container/README.md

 # linuxdeplay-build-helper

-An action that aims to help building an [AppImage](https://github.com/AppImage/AppImageKit) using [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy).
+An action that aims to help build an [AppImage](https://github.com/AppImage/AppImageKit) using [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy).